odewahn/genai-content-workflow-demo/README.md

 ## Set up authentication

-Run the following command
+Run the following command once the REPL starts:

 ```
 auth
 ```

 You will be prompted to enter a JWT.
-If you don't have one, you cn still use fetcher, but you will only get content previews.
+If you don't have one, you can still use fetcher, but you will only get content previews.
 Note that this will create a configuration file called in your home directory called `.fetcher`.
 You should keep the content of this file private.

-## Fetch some content
+## Download content

 You pull content using the `init` command: